MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

   winrm get winrm/config/client/auth
   ```

-  If you don't see the value `Basic = true`, you need to run this command to enable basic authentication for WinRM:
+  If you don't see the value `Basic = true`, you need to run this command to enable Basic authentication for WinRM:

   ```
   winrm set winrm/config/client/auth @{Basic="true"}